Where To Invest In Birmingham Alabama – A General Overview

 Class A and B Properties

 Down here in the very far south as you go down 65, you have Helena, Pelham, Alabaster.
-These areas are kind of solid B area neighborhoods where you can find both fix and flip and great rental houses.
+These areas are solid B area neighborhoods where you can find both fix and flip and great rental houses.

 Down Highway 280 you will find Mountain Brook, which I talked about earlier.
 You’ll get into kind of the Inverness-Meadowbrook area and that bleeds into Chelsea.